Courses are subject to change. Please check MaineStreet for the latest updates.

 Fulfills Historical Period Courses After 1800 Requirement

 Students work one-on-one with an advisor to complete a thesis comparable to an MFA application portfolio.
-Typically, students revise 10 to 15 poems or 25 to 40 pages of fiction.
+Typically, students revise ten to fifteen poems or twenty-five to fifty pages of fiction.
 May be completed concurrently with second workshop course.

 Must be completed for student to receive Creative Writing Minor.